 Chaitkin M. 2010.
 Negotiation and Strategy: Understanding Sanctions Effectiveness.
 New York: Center on International Cooperation, New York University.

-Note: listed here are works I contributed to, with the presenting author indicated with an asterisk (*).
+Note: listed here are works to which I contributed, with the presenting author indicated with an asterisk (*).

 Chaitkin M*, Vîlcu I, Ravinshankar N, and Barroy H (2022, Mar).
 Implications of decentralization for public financial management in health: Lessons from Burkina Faso, Indonesia, Kenya, Mozambique, Nigeria, the Philippines, Tanzania, and Uganda.
 Sixth Scientific Conference of the African Health Economics and Policy Association (virtual).
 [Organized session].